gruntjs/grunt-contrib-uglify/docs/uglify-options.md

 Parse a single expression, rather than a program (for parsing JSON)

 ## report
+Type: `string`
-Choices: `'none'`, `'min'`, `'gzip'`
+Choices: `'min'`, `'gzip'`
 Default: `'min'`

-Either report only minification result or report minification and gzip results.
+Report minification result or both minification and gzip results.
-This is useful to see exactly how well UglifyJS is performing but using `'gzip'` will make the task take 5-10x longer to complete.
+This is useful to see exactly how well uglify-js is performing but using `'gzip'` will make the task take 5-10x longer to complete.
 [Example output](https://github.com/sindresorhus/maxmin#readme).
-If `'none'` is used the report will be generated on the verbose output.

 ## sourceMap
 Type: `Boolean`